|

 supposed to be a unique study matter for Jew’s harp lovers. lay-out: Phons Bakx / linguistic corrections: emer.

-prof. Frederick Crane Who has helped
+prof. Frederick Crane Who has

-this list growing: Lindsay Porteous [Scotland], emer.
+helped this list growing: Lindsay

-prof. Frederick Crane [Iowa, USA], Tapani
+Porteous [Scotland], emer. prof. Frederick Crane [Iowa, USA], Tapani Varis [Finnland], Henk

-Varis [Finnland], Henk van der Zee
+van der Zee [Netherlands], Georg

-[Austria], Dr. Fred Gerrits
+Decristel [Austria], Dr. Fred

-[Australia], Steev Kindwald [Far East/USA], Tran Quang Hai [Vietnam/France], Walter Maioli [Italy], Daniel
+Kindwald [Far East/USA], Tran Quang Hai [Vietnam/France], Walter Maioli [Italy], Daniel Roy [Quebec, Canada], Michael Wright [Oxford, England], Pat Missin [Jackson, USA], Aksenty

-Missin [Jackson, USA], Aksenty Beskrovny [Siberia], Mathias Esnault [France] and others.
+others.
 Preface In the period that I studied the cultural anthropology of the

 Jew’s harp, many times the different proper names for this instrument came